jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     def test_assertion_error_w_is_vs_equal():

-  the test passes and the terminal_ shows :green:`green` and a better message
+  the test passes and the terminal_ shows

   .. code-block:: python